smileinnovation/weblog/_posts/2020-09-11-headless-commerce.md

 subtitle: The eCommerce industry is full of challenges and the first one is the need to build a strong yet adaptive solution : robust to handle…
 slug: headless-commerce
 description:
-tags: headless-commerce,headless,headless-cms,ecommerce
+tags:
+- headless-commerce
+- headless
+- headless-cms
+- ecommerce
-author: Fabien GASSER
+author: fagas
-username: fabien.gasser
 ---

-# Headless Commerce

 ![](/assets/images/posts/0*wo70DlNLIqDJGnIj)